zzzprojects/html-agility-pack/README.md

 If everyone could contribute a tiny amount, it would help us make the .NET community a better place to code!

-Another great free way to contribute is  **spreading the word** about the library!
+Another great free way to contribute is  **spreading the word** about the library.

 A **HUGE THANKS** for your help!